 QINLOCK, an orally administered kinase switch control inhibitor of the KIT and PDGFRA kinases, is approved in nine territories for the treatment of fourth-line advanced GIST.
-We also launched QINLOCK in Germany in January 2022 and received authorization for a post-approval paid access program in France in April 2022, and plan to provide access to QINLOCK to fourth-line GIST patients in additional European countries through other channels.
+We launched QINLOCK in Germany in January 2022 and received approval by the French National Authority for Health (HAS) for a post-approval paid access program in France, which we launched in April 2022.
+In addition, in our effort to continue to pursue market access for QINLOCK in the EU and the U.K. on a country-by-country basis, in May 2022 we submitted for National Health Services (NHS) reimbursement to the National Institute for Health and Care Excellence (NICE).